eBay/xcelite/README.md

 So writing a collection of users will result with a column named "Emails" and the column data will look someting like that:
 john@mail.com,danny@mail.com,jerry@mail.com

-When reading the sheet to a collection of `Users`, the column "Emails" will be deserialized to an `ArrayList`.
+When reading the nativeSheet to a collection of `Users`, the column "Emails" will be deserialized to an `ArrayList`.
 If you prefer a different collection implementation rather than the default ArrayList, you can always extend the CSVColumnValueConverter and override the getCollection() method to return your preferred implementation.

 ##### Custom Converters